 - Nor AM, Gray TS, Caldwell GS, Stead SM.
 Is a cooperative approach to seaweed farming effectual?
 An analysis of the Seaweed Cluster Project (SCP), Malaysia.
-Journal of Applied Phycology 2016.
-In Press.
+Journal of Applied Phycology 2016, (ePub ahead of print).

 - Lavides MN, Molina EPV, de la Rosa GE, Mill AC, Rushton SP, Stead SM, Polunin NVC.
 Patterns of Coral-Reef Finfish Species Disappearances Inferred from Fishers’ Knowledge in Global Epicentre of Marine Shorefish Diversity.
 PloS ONE 2016, 11(5), e0155752.

 - Robinson G, Caldwell GS, Wade MJ, Free A, Jones CLW, Stead SM.
 Profiling bacterial communities associated with sediment-based aquaculture bioremediation systems under contrasting redox regimes.
-Scientific Reports 2016.
-In Press.
+Scientific Reports 2016, 6, 38850.